bingyuzhang/bingyu/research-en.md

 - Contact Non-squeezing at Large Scale via Generating functions.
 Joint with Maia Fraser and Sheila Sandon. (in preparation)

   We will prove the contact non-squeezing theorem for big balls using generating function homology.
-Our basic tool is a new $\mathbb{Z}/k$-equivariant generating function homology.
+Our tool is a new $\mathbb{Z}/k$-equivariant generating function homology.

  - Chiu-Tamarkin complex as Hochschild cohomology. (in preparation)